If you previously held a practice permit in Alberta and are planning to return to practice, you may be eligible to reinstate your permit.

 We use our Registration Policies and Procedures to assess this requirement.

-Requirement: Professional liability insurance (PLI)
+Requirement: Professional Liability Insurance (PLI)

 You must hold current professional liability insurance (PLI) that meets these requirements: